QuickFastly/Nova-Regna/World/Organizations/Risky Witches.md

 Osun Tanum is cautious towards the Risky Witches, but fully support their goal of independence.
 The Risky Witches are cautiously optimistic regarding Osun Tanum as they are in full support of their policies and cultural treatment towards spirits and those with attunement, but neither offers services nor accepts support from them due to the possible consequences for Osun Tanum.

 **[[Sangyon]]**\
 Sangyon is very wary of the Risky Witches because they know their military strength cannot compare.
-However, the Risky Witches have no issue with Sangyon and regularly offer their services.
+However, the Risky Witches have no issue with Sangyon and regularly offer their services at discounted rates.

 **[[Shaohou]]**\
 Shaohou, as a friend to Destrea, shares their hostile opinion against the Risky Witches, but not quite to the same degree.
 Relations are still possible between the two, though under extreme tension.